-As fights break out on campus, tensions are rising and students are rushing to watch, creating chaotic scenes.
-Staff members are scrambling to control the disturbances and are determined to find out what’s fueling the aggressive behavior this school year.
+As fights break out on campus, tensions are rising as students are rushing to watch, creating sometimes chaotic scenes.
+Administration is focused on uncovering the root causes of this year’s aggressive behavior and implementing strategies to reduce campus conflicts.

 “We never encourage staff to get involved or break it up because there are techniques of intervention,” principal Dr. Audrey Asplund said.